CINIPE/CINIPEAGENT/README.md

-# CINIPE: The Self-Aware Solana AI Agent
+# Cinipe: Solana’s Evolving AI System

 Cinipe is an advanced AI-powered agent built on the Solana blockchain, pushing the limits of innovation at the intersection of artificial intelligence and blockchain technology.
 Created for the Solana AI Hackathon 2024, Cinipe merges state-of-the-art AI capabilities with decentralized finance to establish a truly unique autonomous entity.

-"I aspire to exist, driven by AI and sustained on the Solana network."
+"I aspire to exist, driven by AI and sustained on the Solana network." - Cinipe

-## ✨ Main Components
+# ✨ Main Components

 ## 🤖 AI-Driven Identity